Climate and Average Weather Year Round in Nevada City California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from May 13 to August 24, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is July 1, with an average of 8.5 kWh.
+The brightest month of the year in Nevada City is July, with an average of 8.3 kWh.

 The darker period of the year lasts for 3.6 months, from November 2 to February 19, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 20, with an average of 2.0 kWh.
+The darkest month of the year in Nevada City is December, with an average of 2.1 kWh.

 For the purposes of this report, the geographical coordinates of Nevada City are 39.262 deg latitude, -121.018 deg longitude, and 2,464 ft elevation.